+COURSE SYLLABUS

+Human Resource Management in a Globalized World, 7.5 credits

+Human Resource Management in a Globalized World, 7,5 högskolepoäng

+Course Code: JHRK13 Education Cycle: First-cycle level Disciplinary Social sciences

-COURSE SYLLABUS Human Resource Management in a Globalized World, 7.5 credits Human Resource Management in a Globalized World, 7,5 högskolepoäng Course Code: Confirmed by: JHRK13 Council for Undergraduate and Masters Education Mar 14, 2022 Education Cycle: Disciplinary domain: First-cycle level Social sciences Revised by: Examiner Sep 5, 2022 Subject group: FE1 Valid From: Jan 16, 2023 Specialised in: G2F Version: 3 Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding 1.
-Explain the concepts of human resource management (HRM) processes for managing firms in a global context 2.
-Describe and compare various available HRM practices suitable for both the private and public sectors 3.
+Confirmed by: Council for Undergraduate and Masters Education Mar 14, 2022 domain:

+Revised by: Examiner Sep 5, 2022 Subject group: FF1 G2F Valid From: Jan 16, 2023 Specialised in:

+Version: Main field of study: Business Administration

+Intended Learning Outcomes (ILO)

+On completion of the course the students will be able to:

+Knowledge and understanding

+- I. Explain the concepts of human resource management (HRM) processes for managing firms in a global context - 2.
+Describe and compare various available HRM practices suitable for both the private and public sectors - 3.
 Understand the influence of digitalization on HRM.

-Skills and abilities 4.
-Simulate and evaluate the advantages and problems with global talent management and occupational wellbeing.
-5. Be able to develop an academically informed report that evidences understanding of contemporary challenges in HRM.
-Judgement and approach 6.
-Explain emerging needs and challenges from the perspective of talent acquisition, development and retention.
+Skills and abilities

+- 4. Simulate and evaluate the advantages and problems with global talent management and occupational wellbeing. - 5.
+Be able to develop an academically informed report that evidences understanding of contemporary challenges in HRM.

+Judgement and approach

-7. Examine the ethical and political context of HRM 8.
-Critically evaluate alternatives to formal HRM processes Contents The aim of this course is to develop students understanding of how people in organisations interact.
+- 6. Explain emerging needs and challenges from the perspective of talent acquisition, development and retention. - 7.
+Examine the ethical and political context of HRM - 8.
+Critically evaluate alternatives to formal HRM processes

+Contents

+The aim of this course is to develop students understanding of how people in organisations interact.
 It will introduce various people management concepts and human resource processes and practices.
 Students will develop the ability to compare and contrast HRM approaches to recruiting, employee selection, compensation and benefits, training, development, and organizational management and development.

-Connection to Research and Practice The course is focused on human resource theory and connects to research in this area by the following: • Connecting students with internal and external faculty who are research focused in the areas of human resource management through lectures and seminars where the researchers own research is used as teaching material. • Introducing students to the traditional and contemporary frameworks in HRM, talent management, global perspectives on HRM and global resource strategies. • The practical connections brought into the course are lectures from company HRM executives on their challenges with these concepts and in real live problem-solving cases with these companies.
-Type of instruction The course includes lectures, case seminars, group work, as well as individual examination.
+Connection to Research and Practice

+The course is focused on human resource theory and connects to research in this area by the following:

+- Connecting students with internal and external faculty who are research focused in the areas of human resource management through lectures and seminars where the researchers own research is used as teaching material. - Introducing students to the traditional and contemporary frameworks in HRM, talent management, global perspectives on HRM and global resource strategies. - The practical connections brought into the course are lectures from company HRM executives on their challenges with these concepts and in real live problem-solving cases with these companies.

+Type of instruction

+The course includes lectures, case seminars, group work, as well as individual examination.

 The teaching is conducted in English.

 Prerequisites

 General entry requirements and 60 credits in Business Administration or Economics or equivalent.

 Examination and grades

 The course is graded A, B, C, D, E, FX or F.

 Individual written assignments (ILOs: 1, 2, 3, 4, 6, 7, 8), representing 4 credits.
 Group assignments (ILOs: 4, 5, 6, 7, 8), representing 3,5 credits.

 Registration of examination: